Instructions for using Node.js on FI

 /home/xlogin/...

-) or install them in a directory
+) or install them in the

 ~/public_html/node-app/cgi-bin

-because they are looking relative to location
+directory , as they are looking relative to the

 cgi-node.cgi